GENERAL TERMS AND CONDITIONS OF PURCHASE FOR GRÖMO GMBH & CO. KG, VALID AS OF December 1, 2020

 4. Delivery deadlines, delivery delays, delivery quantities

 4.1.
 The delivery deadlines specified by us are binding.
-The supplier is obligated to inform us immediately at least in writing if circumstances should arise or if he should become aware of the fact that he will not be able to adhere to the delivery deadline.
+The supplier is obligated to inform us immediately at least in writing if circumstances should arise or if it should become aware of the fact that it will not be able to adhere to the delivery deadline.

 5. Warranty, obligation to give notice of defects

 5.1.
-The statutory provisions will apply to our rights in the event of material defects and defects of title of the goods (including wrong and short delivery as well as improper assembly or faulty assembly, operating or user instruc-tions) and in the event of other breaches of duty by the supplier, unless otherwise provided for below.
+In the event of material defects and defects of title (including wrong and short delivery as well as improper assembly or faulty assembly instructions), our rights will be governed by the statutory provisions, unless otherwise stipulated below.

 5.2.
-The supplier will be liable in particular for ensuring that the goods have the agreed quality at the time of trans-fer of risk.
-If, particularly due to identification or reference in our order or by agreement, specifications or other doc-uments (e.g. product descriptions, drawings, illustrations, etc.) provided, are objects of the contract in question or are, like these GPC, incorporated into the contract (herein-after collectively referred to as “contractual documents”), the goods must be of the quality specified therein.
+In accordance with the statutory provisions, the supplier shall be liable in particular for ensuring that the goods have the agreed quality at the time of the transfer of risk to us.
+If, particularly due to identification or reference in our order or by agreement, specifications or other documents (e.g. product descriptions, drawings, illustrations etc.) provided by us or by third parties, are objects of the contract in question or are, like these GPC, incorporated into the contract (hereinafter collectively referred to as “contractual documents”), the goods must be of the quality specified therein.
 The goods must be unencumbered by third-party rights.

-5.3.
-Provided a commercial obligation to inspect and make a complaint is pertinent, the legal provisions will apply (Sections 377, 381 of the German Commercial Code - HGB) with the following proviso:
+5.4 Insofar as a commercial obligation to inspect and give notice of defects is relevant, the statutory provisions (Sections 377, 381 HGB) shall apply with the following proviso:

 Our obligation to make a complaint (notification of defects) for deficiencies discovered later remains unaffected.
-In all cases, our complaint, which does not require any special form, will be deemed to have been received without un-due delay and on time if it is received within 10 working days after we make the seller aware of the deficiency.
+In all cases, our complaint, which does not require any special form, shall be deemed to have been received without undue delay and on time if it is received within 10 working days after we make the seller aware of the deficiency.

-5.5.
-Without prejudice to our legal rights and the provisions in the above clause 5.4., the following will apply: If the supplier does not fulfil its obligations to subsequently fulfil the order (clause 5.4.) within an appropriate deadline to be determined by us, we can rectify the deficiencies our-selves and require the supplier to reimburse us for the expense incurred or make a corresponding advance pay-ment.
-If subsequent fulfilment by the supplier fails or can-not reasonably be carried out by us (e.g. due to particular urgency, endangerment of operating safety or the threat of occurrence of disproportionate damage), no deadline needs to be set; we will immediately inform the supplier of such circumstances.
+5.6 Without prejudice to our legal rights and the provisions in the above clause 5.4., the following will apply: If the supplier does not fulfil its obligations to subsequently fulfil the order (clause 5.4.) within an appropriate deadline to be determined by us, we can rectify the deficiencies ourselves and require the supplier to reimburse us for the expense incurred or make a corresponding advance payment.
+If subsequent fulfilment by the supplier has failed or is unreasonable for us (e.g. due to particular urgency, endangerment of operational safety or the threat of disproportionate damage), no deadline is required; we shall inform the supplier of such circumstances without delay.

-5.6.
-Furthermore, we will, in accordance with the legal provisions, be entitled in the case of a material or legal deficiency to reduce the purchase price or to withdraw from the contract.
+5.7 Otherwise, in the event of a material defect or defect of title, we shall be entitled to reduce the purchase price or to withdraw from the contract in accordance with the statutory provisions.
 Furthermore, we will, in accordance with the legal provisions, have the right to compensation for damage and expense incurred.

 6. Supplier recourse, fault, warranty periods

 6.2.
-The supplier is liable for intent and any kind of negli-gence, including his representatives, commissioned par-ties, assistants or vicarious agents and in particular bears the procurement risk.
-The liability cannot be restricted to the total value.
+The supplier is liable for intent and any kind of negligence, including its representatives, commissioned parties, assistants or vicarious agents and in particular bears the procurement risk.
+Liability cannot be limited in terms of amount.

 7. Confidentiality, reference to business relationship, rights to order-related documents

 7.3.
-We retain ownership and copyrights to our raw mate-rial and product descriptions, calculations, drawings, illus-trations, plans and other documents.
-Without the express approval at least in writing, these may not be used for the supplier’s own purposes or the purposes of third par.
+We retain ownership and copyrights to our raw material and product descriptions, calculations, drawings, illustrations, plans and other documents.
+Without the express approval at least in writing, these may not be used for the supplier’s own purposes or the purposes of third parties.

 8. Product liability, exemption

 8.1.
-If the supplier is responsible for damage to the prod-uct, he must relieve us from the claims of third parties the first time this is requested, when the cause is in his area of control and organisation and he himself is liable in the exterior relationship.
+If the supplier is responsible for damage to the product, it must relieve us from the claims of third parties the first time this is requested, when the cause is in its area of control and organisation and it itself is liable in the exterior relationship.

 8.2.
-As part of his obligation to grant release, the supplier is also obligated to reimburse us with the costs in accord-ance with §§ 683, 670 BGB, which result from or in con-nection with a third-party claim including a replacement and recall action carried out by us or our customers.
-We will inform the supplier about the contents and scope of the planned recall measures – provided this is possible and reasonable – and give him the opportunity to provide a written statement.
+As part of its obligation to grant release, the supplier is also obligated to reimburse us with the costs in accordance with §§ 683, 670 BGB, which result from or in connection with a third-party claim including a replacement and recall action carried out by us or our customers.
+We will inform the supplier about the contents and scope of the planned recall measures – provided this is possible and reasonable – and give it the opportunity to provide a written statement.
 Subsequent claims on our behalf remain unaffected.

 9. Commercial protection rights, copyrights

 9.2.
-If claims are made to us by third parties due to a pro-tection right breach according to no. 1, which has arisen through the intended use of the delivered goods, the sup-plier must release us from these claims upon first written request, send us all necessary information and reimburse us of all necessary expense in connection with this claim, provided the supplier does not prove that he is not respon-sible for the breach of obligations underlying the protec-tion right breach.
+If claims are made to us by third parties due to a protection right breach according to no. 1, which has arisen through the intended use of the delivered goods, the supplier must release us from these claims upon first written request, send us all necessary information and reimburse us of all necessary expense in connection with this claim, provided the supplier does not prove that it is not responsible for the breach of obligations underlying the protection right breach.

 Further claims, particularly also due to material or legal defects of the goods delivered to us, remain unaffected.